galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

 ## Limits and scope

 - The Appliance can generate, install and run new tools from scripts on your desktop.
-    - It is a fully functional Galaxy instance, so it can also import any existing tool from a Toolshed and [can easily be connected to a cluster for real work](https://github.com/bgruening/docker-galaxy-stable/compose).
+    - It is a fully functional development Galaxy instance, so it can import any existing tool from a toolshed and can handle as much data as your desktop disks will fit.
+    - It [can connect to a cluster for real work](https://github.com/bgruening/docker-galaxy-stable/compose) so potentially useful for development at scale.
+    - It takes only a few minutes to install and can be completely removed even more quickly when no longer useful.
+    - It lacks the data backup and security provided by an institutional Galaxy service.
+    - The user is entirely responsible for securing and backing up all their work.
+    - It is not recommended for production use.
 - The ToolFactory works best wrapping simple R/Bash/Python and other interpreted scripts, with a few user supplied parameters and a few I/O history files.
 - Scripts are easier than some Conda packages
     - This is because the tool builder can modify the code to respond to default empty parameters as if they had not been passed.